 The convertible preferred stock of Avis Fleet is convertible into common stock of ARAC at our option upon the satisfaction of certain conditions, including the per share price of ARAC Class A common stock equaling or exceeding \$50 per share and the fleet segment attaining certain EBITDA (earnings before interest, taxes, depreciation and amortization) thresholds, as defined.
 There are additional circumstances upon which the shares of Avis Fleet convertible preferred stock are automatically or mandatorily convertible into ARAC common stock.
 At September 30 1999, we beneficially owned approximately 18% of the outstanding Class A common stock of ARAC.
 If all of the Avis Fleet convertible preferred stock was converted into common stock of ARAC, as of the closing date, we would have owned approximately 33% of ARAC's outstanding common equity (although the voting interest would be limited, in most instances to 20%).
-At December 31, 1999, our ownership percentage of outstanding Class A Common Stock of ARAC was 18%.

 We realized a net gain on disposition of \$881.4 million (\$865.7 million, after tax) of which \$714.8 million (\$702.1 million, after tax) was recognized in the second quarter of 1999 and \$166.6 million (\$163.6 million, after tax) was deferred at June 30, 1999.
 During the third quarter of 1999, we recognized \$9.7 million (\$9.3 million, after tax) of the deferred portion of the realized net gain.
 The realized gain is net of approximately \$90.0 million of transaction costs.
 We deferred the portion of the realized net gain which was equivalent to our common equity ownership percentage in ARAC at the time of closing.
-The fleet segment disposition was structured to be treated as a tax-free reorganization and, accordingly, no tax provision has been recorded on a majority of the gain.
-However, based upon a recent interpretive ruling, the Internal Revenue Service may challenge this treatment.
+The fleet segment disposition was structured in accordance with applicable tax law to be treated as a tax-free reorganization and, accordingly, no tax provision has been recorded on a majority of the gain.
 Should the transaction be deemed taxable, the resultant tax liability could be material.
-Notwithstanding, we believe that based upon our analysis of relevant tax law, our position would prevail.